 According to the Bank ‘the region is at a crossroads.
 While older people have generally benefited from the region’s economic growth and significant poverty reduction, poverty rates tend to increase more with age in countries such as China, Indonesia and Vietnam.
 Poverty is also more common among the less-educated elderly, and those with fewer adult children to depend upon or with limited social security benefits’, it says.

 In its, Live Long and Prosper: Aging in East Asia and Pacific, the World Bank notes that people of all ages in East Asia expect that the state will play a bigger role in supporting them in their old age.
 How those expectation are met will be a key social and political challenge in coming years.

 In the above video Mr O’Keefe outlines some of the measures needed for Vietnam to adequately manage its ageing population, along with the social issues at play.

-Download the World Bank’s Live Long and Prosper: Aging in East Asia and Pacific report by clicking on the image —>
+Download the World Bank report Live Long and Prosper: Aging in East Asia and Pacific

 In 1995 he was a Walkley Award finalist, the highest awards in Australian journalism, for his coverage of the 1995 Zaire (now Democratic Republic of Congo) Ebola outbreak.

 Prior to AEC News Today he was the deputy editor and Thailand and Greater Mekong Sub-region editor for The Establishment Post, predecessor of Asean Today.